VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 >
 >- `b% s1% Teff`: The stellar effective temperature of the primary.
 >- `b% s1% photosphere_L`: The stellar luminosity of the primary.
->- `b% s1% photosphere_logg`: Logarithm of the stellar gravitational acceleration of the primary.
+>- `b% s1% photosphere_logg`: Logarithm of the stellar surface gravity of the primary.

 <!-- {{< details title="Hint" closed="true" >}}